ravendb/bootcamp/src/Unit-3/lesson2/README.md

 ## What are RavenDB Commands?

-Commands are a set operations that can be used to manipulate data and change configuration on a server.
+Commands are a set of operations that can be used to manipulate data and change configuration on a server.
 But, wait a minute!
 Isn't exactly what you do using the `session` object?